John Gorton: Marriages and family

 During a holiday in Spain while an undergraduate, Gorton met Bettina Brown of Bangor, Maine, United States.
 She was a language student at the Sorbonne.
 This meeting came about through Gorton's friend from Oxford, Arthur Brown, who was Bettina's brother.
 In 1935, Gorton and Brown were married in Oxford.
 After his studies were finished, they settled in Australia, taking over his father's orchard, "Mystic Park", at Lake Kangaroo near Kerang, Victoria.
 They had three children: Joanna, Michael, and Robin.
 Bettina Gorton died of cancer in 1983.

 In 1993, he married again.
 His 2nd wife was Nancy Home (née Elliott), a long-time acquaintance.

 Gorton's granddaughter is poet and novelist Lisa Gorton.

 Religious beliefs

 Gorton was a nominal Christian at least in the early part of his life, but was not a churchgoer.
 Some sources have identified him as agnostic or even atheist.
 He attended Anglican schools, and was influenced by the Christian socialist views of James Ralph Darling, his headmaster at Geelong Grammar.
 In a 1948 speech, Gorton said that "the story of Christianity is the most tremendous in the history of the world".

-However, in the lead-up to the 1999 referendum he publicly opposed mentioning God in the preamble.
+In the lead-up to the 1999 referendum he publicly opposed mentioning God in the preamble.
 According to his biographer Ian Hancock: "Gorton may not have been a believing, let alone a practising, Christian, and when he spoke of religion of 'the soul' he did not have a particular faith in mind.
 Rather, his religion was founded upon the injunction in the Book of Deuteronomy: 'Man doth not live by bread only'."